sceptic30/php8-msmtp/README.md

         default: myuser@mydomain.com
     ```
 4. ### Bind-mount config folder to php docker container
-   A docker-compose file would look like this:
+   A php docker-compose file would look like this:
    ```
    version: '3.3'